 The paper weavings started as a response to those suffering and dying from the Covid-19 pandemic.
-I cut strips of rice paper on which I wrote 20 invocations of the name of God from five major spiritual traditions.
+I cut strips of mulberry paper on which I wrote 20 invocations of the name of God from five major spiritual traditions.
 I wrote these invocations and tied them to a metal grid in my backyard day after day.
 I continue to do so.
 And more work is underway.
 There are thousands of strips.
 After weathering, the strips are removed, glued together and woven into a kind of elegy to those families affected by the virus.

 Earth Elements In the